VincentHacker/sneakers_local/README.md

 # sneakers_local

-1. In this repo celery local is included
+1. In this repo celery local is included.
 To run celery apply the command in the terminal: celery -A sneakers worker --beat -l info -S django